HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 To create a _child GameObject_:

-1. Drag the GameObject onto the parent GameObject in the Hierarchy.
-2. Drag _Object 4_ (selected) onto the parent _GameObject_, _Object 1 _(highlighted in a blue) to create a child GameObject.
+-   Drag the GameObject onto the parent GameObject in the Hierarchy.-   Drag _Object 4_ (selected) onto the parent _GameObject_, _Object 1 _(highlighted in a blue) to create a child GameObject.

     <img width="250" alt="" src="https://i.imgur.com/JXuUcVX.png">